 Our aim is to encourage an interest in and understanding of our surroundings on a local, national and global scale.
 All topics include elements of Thinking Skills, Geographical Skills and topic content.
-Fieldwork is an integral part of learning and pupils will take part in several trips during their studies.
+Fieldwork is an integral part of learning and pupils usually take part in several trips during their studies.
 The Geography Department is an intensive user of digital e-learning tools and it encourages the girls to develop their use of existing and emerging technologies to support their enjoyment of the subject.

-Year 7 topics studied are: Thinking like a geographer, Introduction to the UK, Physical Landscapes in the UK, Weather and Climate.
+Year 7 topics studied are: Thinking like a geographer, Introduction to the UK, Physical Landscapes in the UK, Weather and Climate in the UK.
 All Year 7 pupils take part in a fieldtrip to the River Chess to study rivers and how they change downstream.

-Year 9 topics covered include: Hazards, Climate Change and Urbanisation in Newly Emerging Economies.
+Year 9 topics covered include: GCSE Hazards and GCSE Resource Management.
 Year 9 visit Windsor to conduct fieldwork into visitor characteristics and impacts.

 During Years 10 and 11 our GCSE topics include: UK Urban Challenges, Sustainable Urban Development, Resources in the UK, Water Resources, UK Landscapes, Coastal and River Landscapes.
 The GCSE course is AQA 9-1 GCSE Geography (8035).
 Currently, there is a residential field trip to investigate a Human and a Physical Environment which they are assessed on in Paper 3: Geographical Applications.
-Year 11s also study: Ecosystems, Tropical Rainforests, Cold Environments, Development Gap, Newly Emerging Economies and the changing UK Economy.
+Year 11s also study: Ecosystems, Tropical Rainforests, Cold Environments, Development Gap, Newly Emerging Economies, and the Changing UK Economy.